manjaro/pacman-mirrors/docs/index.md

 #### `--geoip`
 Find current country by using geolocation.
 ### METHODS:
-All methods can be combined with `-y/--sync` to fully complete the process.
 #### `-g`, `--generate`
 Generate a new default mirrorlist.
 #### `-f {DIGIT}`, `--fasttrack {DIGIT}`